Click Create configuration in the top-right corner.

 Templates: click + Add template and, for each template, enter:

 a.
-A template name (for example, otp_register).
+A template event key used to identify the event (for example, otp_register).

-[code]as a placeholder for the OTP code.
-The form shows a live character count and SMS segment count below the body.
+b.
+The message body.
+Each template body must contain [code] as a placeholder for the OTP code.
+The form shows a live character count and SMS segment count below the body and allows switching to the RTL Editor option to write messages in one of the RTL (Right to Left) languages, like Arabic or Hebrew.

 Select the radio button on the template you want as the default for this channel.